davidiw/os-website/pages/labguide.md

 - `make qemu-nox`
   - Like `make qemu`, but run with only the serial console.
 To exit, press `Ctrl-a x`.
-This is particularly useful over SSH connections to Athena dialups because the VGA window consumes a lot of bandwidth.
+This is particularly useful over SSH connections to the Zoo because the VGA window consumes a lot of bandwidth.
 - `make gdb`
    - Start `gdb` with the settings in the JOS `.gdbinit`.
 - `make qemu-gdb`